Al-Shabaab is an al-Qaeda-linked militant group based in Somalia

-Al-Shabaab is a Somali group that the United States designated as a foreign terrorist organization in March 2008.
-It wants to turn Somalia into a fundamentalist Islamic state, according to the Council on Foreign Relations.
+Al-Shabaab is a Somali group that was designated as a foreign terrorist organization by the U.S. government in March 2008.
+It is seeking to turn Somalia into a fundamentalist Islamic state, according to the Council on Foreign Relations.

-The group has been blamed for attacks in Somalia that have killed international aid workers, journalists, civilian leaders and African Union peacekeepers.
+The group is believed to be responsible for attacks in Somalia that have killed international aid workers, journalists, civilian leaders and African Union peacekeepers.

-It has a history of striking abroad, too.
-Before admitting to the Kenya quarry attack, Al-Shabaab was responsible for the July 2010 suicide bombings in Kampala, Uganda, that killed more than 70 people, including a U.S. citizen, who had gathered at different locations to watch the broadcast of the World Cup Final soccer match.
+It has struck abroad, too.
+It was responsible for the July 2010 suicide bombings in Kampala, Uganda, that killed more than 70 people, including a U.S. citizen, as they gathered to watch a World Cup final soccer match.

 How big is it?

-The total size of Al-Shabaab is not clear.
+The total size of the group is not clear.

-In 2011, A U.S. official who declined to be identified because of the sensitivity of the information said Al-Shabaab was estimated to control up to 1,000 fighters.
+A U.S. official who declined to be identified because of the sensitivity of the information said in 2011 that Al-Shabaab was estimated to control up to 1,000 fighters in the country.

-A U.N. report identified one insurgent leader who is believed to command “an estimated force of between 200 and 500 fighters,” most of them Kenyans.
+A U.N. report identifies one insurgent leader who is “believed to command an estimated force of between 200 and 500 fighters,” most of them Kenyans.

-And Al-Shabaab has links to other organizations.
+And it has links to other groups.
 In February 2012, the group’s leader, Ahmed Abdi Godane, and al Qaeda leader Ayman al-Zawahiri released a video announcing the alliance of the two organizations.